 One of the best things we can do for our children in bible study is to get them familiar with the layout of their bibles so that they can more easily find scripture.

-Start with scripture memory songs, helping them learn the order of the O
+Start with scripture memory songs, helping them learn the order of the Old and New Testament books.